bytedream/litbwraw/src/tutorial/creating-a-project.md

 ## Create the project package

-First, you need to create a normal Rust package.
+First, you need to create a normal Rust package which can either be a binary or library crate.
-This can either be a binary or library crate, they are working nearly the same.
+A binary crate has a main function that will be executed when initializing the main function, a library crate needs a few more additional compiler flags to compile successfully.

 As binary:
 ```shell
 cargo init --bin my-package .
 ```

-As library
+As library:
 ```shell
 cargo init --lib my-package .
 ```